 2. Promoting international exchanges in Chinese studies

-TRCCS branches are established at prominent centers for Chinese studies and key universities with development potential.
+The TRCCS is established at prominent centers for Chinese studies and key universities with development potential.
 These partners are chosen to facilitate joint promotion of academic and professional exchanges supported by the research resources and influence of the collaborating organization.
 In addition, the NCL plans to jointly organize academic or cultural activities related to Chinese studies with partner organizations.
 The NCL will also add links on its website to overseas TRCCS branches and report related activities to further develop the role of the centers as an interactive platform in the Chinese studies community.

 3. Enhancing global cultural substance and inclusiveness